Silverton Tramway: Demise and preservation

-The Silverton Tramway played a strategic role in the trans-Australia network until 1970, when it was surpassed by the New South Wales Government Railways (Indian-Pacific).
+The Silverton Tramway played a strategic role in the trans-Australia network until 1970, when it was surpassed by the new standard gauge line.
 The Silverton Tramway closed on 9 January 1970.
 The standard gauge line opened on a new alignment which led directly to the New South Wales operated Crystal Street station, taking one year and over $2 million more than if the Silverton proposal was carried out.
 The Silverton Tramway Company's business was lost to the South Australian Railways, with the company closing its narrow gauge shortline business, and returning the permanent way to the Crown.

 The STC then reinvented itself as a short haul rail operator, servicing the mining industry in and around Broken Hill with two of the 1961 diesel locomotives.
 Since 1886 the company had hauled some 90 million tonnes of bulk and general freight and 2.8 million passengers.

-The Sulphide Street Station (located in Broken Hill), still stands and its premises is the current Railway and Historical Museum.
+Sulphide Street station, located in Broken Hill, still stands and its premises is the current Railway and Historical Museum.
 There, historical pieces of the Silverton Tramway are preserved, including rolling stock and memorabilia.
-Locomotives situated at the premises include a Silverton Tramway W class numbered W24, a Silverton Tramway Y class Y1, and one South Australian Railways T class numbered T181, as well as some rolling stock from the New South Wales Government Railways.
+Locomotives situated at the premises include Silverton Tramway W class W24, a Silverton Tramway Y class Y1 and South Australian Railways T class T181, as well as some rolling stock from the New South Wales Government Railways.